scjx123/tp/docs/UserGuide.md

 ### `snooze` - Delays reminder popup

 Typing `snooze` delays reminder popup by a default of 1 minute.
-The reminder popup will remind in every 6 minutes.
+The reminder popup will remind in every 6 minutes.<br>
+Note:
+1. No additional parameter needed.<br>
+2. If there is parameter, you should expect "Invalid Command" message.

 Syntax: